sanathp/statusok/README.md

 # StatusOK

-Monitor your Website and APIs from your computer.Get notified through Slack or E-mail when your server is down or response time is more than expected.
+Monitor your Website and APIs from your computer.
+Get notified through Slack or E-mail when your server is down or response time is more than expected.

 ## Simple Version